-No panicking to get rid of unsightly flakes before a big event--the only thing your dog is concerned about is that dandruff may be accompanied by itchy skin, which can be uncomfortable.
+No panicking to get rid of unsightly flakes before a big event--the only thing your dog is concerned about is that dandruff can be accompanied by itchy skin, and may be uncomfortable.

-The main symptoms of dandruff, referred to as seborrhea, is dry flaky skin appearing as little white specks all over your dog’s fur coat.
+The main symptom of dandruff, referred to as seborrhea, is dry flaky skin appearing as little white specks all over your dog’s fur coat.
 Other symptoms that may accompany dandruff are itching, thinning hair, scabs, bumps, oily skin, or other skin conditions.
-Dandruff is unsightly, but more importantly, the underlying dry or oily skin condition is uncomfortable for your dog and leads to scratching, which can result in infections.
+Dandruff is unsightly, but more importantly, the underlying dry or oily skin condition is uncomfortable for your best buddy and leads to scratching, which can result in infections.

 Causes of Dandruff

-Parasites such as mites, fleas, and worms may result in allergic dermatitis and skin conditions that result in dead flaky skin producing dandruff.
-If your dog has a parasitic infestation, treatment of the parasites with oral or topical anti-parasite medication and an anti-parasite shampoos to resolve the condition will prevent dandruff.
-Regular parasite control, including keeping your dog in a clean, parasite-free environment, will prevent future outbreaks and dandruff from parasitic infections or allergic dermatitis from parasites.
+Mites, fleas, and worms may result in allergic dermatitis and skin conditions that result in dead flaky skin producing dandruff.
+If your dog has a parasitic infestation, treatment of the pesky critters with oral or topical anti-parasitic medication and shampoo to resolve the condition will prevent dandruff.
+Regular pest control, including keeping your dog in a clean, parasite-free environment, will prevent future outbreaks and dandruff or allergic dermatitis from parasites.

 Allergies in general can also result in itchy skin conditions and dandruff.
 Identifying the allergen triggering your dog's immune system response can be challenging.
-If possible, removal or reduction of any irritants such as chemicals or plant pollen in your dog's environment may reduce allergy symptoms.
-Many dogs are allergic to a component in their diets, especially preservatives and additives in commercial foods.
+If possible, removal or reduction of any irritants such as chemicals or plant pollen in your dog's environment may reduce symptoms.
+Many dogs are sensitive to a component in their diets, especially preservatives and additives in commercial foods.
 Providing a natural, high protein diet and trying different foods to determine what your dog is reacting to may be required.
-Antihistamines and steroids can reduce allergic reactions, preventing skin conditions and dandruff occurring as a result of allergic reaction.
+Antihistamines and steroids can reduce allergic reactions, preventing skin conditions and dandruff occurring as a result of the allergy response.

-Bacterial or yeast infections on your dog's skin can result in skin conditions causing dandruff as well.
-Treatment of theses conditions with antibiotics or antifungals as appropriate and topical medications to ease skin symptoms will address the condition and prevent secondary skin conditions and dandruff from occurring.
+Bacterial or yeast infections on your pup's skin can result in skin conditions causing dandruff as well.
+Treatment of these conditions with antibiotics or antifungals as appropriate, and topical medications to ease skin symptoms, will address the condition and prevent secondary skin conditions and dandruff from occurring.

-Some endocrine disorders such as Cushing Disease or hypothyroidism, can result in skin conditions and dandruff.
-Treatment of these disorders with hormone regulating or replacement therapy will address symptoms of the disease such as dandruff.
+Some endocrine disorders such as Cushing's Disease or hypothyroidism, can result in skin conditions and dandruff.
+Treatment of these disorders with hormone-regulating or replacement therapy will address symptoms of the disease such as dandruff.